sgouralis-research-group/step_finder/README.md

 ### Using the reset button
 Click the reset button to start over.
 You can click this button at any point.

+## Example Data Set
+Example data set are provided.
+See "" for demonstration purposes.
+To analyze this data set use the following camera parameters: offset = ..... units of time = units of meas =, camera type etc.

 <!-- ## Contact
 If you have any questions, contact us: <br>